 Our first stop in our China itinerary was two days in Hong Kong.
 We visited the Aberdeen harbor, known for its delicious floating restaurants.
 Then we took a bus towards the Repulse Bay, one of the most famous beach in Hong Kong.

-While we were there we went to Victoria Peak, where you can enjoy an amazing 360 degree view of pretty much the whole territory and can see as far away as the islands of the South China Sea.
-Then we went back to downtown HK to explore the city.
+While we were there we went to Victoria Peak, where you can enjoy an amazing 360 degree view of almost the whole territory and can see as far away as the islands of the South China Sea.
+Then we went back to downtown HK to explore the modern city.

 Other places to visit in Hong Kong: Pho Lin Monastery, Clock tower, Man Mo temple, Lamma Island, Wong Tai Sin Temple, Ten Thousand Buddhas Monastery.